valderman/tini/README.md

 I tried to find an INI parsing library which wouldn't triple the number of dependencies in a small, security-critical project I was working on, so I wrote my own.
-This library depends only on @base@, and uses simple string splitting to parse INI files.
+This library depends only on `base`, and uses simple string splitting to parse INI files.
 This approach may be significantly slower and less "proper" than using a state of the art parsing combinator library, but it's also a lot simpler.